fboerncke/jovo-v4-community-hook-model-linter/README.md

 ## How does Model Linter look like?

 **Model Linter** hooks into the build process.
 It remains silent if there is nothing to say.
-In case some rule is violated the you will see a warning message on the console.
-The message is intended to support you with where the problem is and how to fix it.
+In case some rule is violated then you will see a warning message on the console.
+The message is intended to support you with information about where the problem is and how to maybe fix it.

 An example may look as follows: